rbennett00/projects-tasks-demo/projects-tasks-demo/Atlas/Maps/Meetings.md

   - "#map/view"
 created: 2023-11-21
 ---
-This note collects all notes where the `in` property says `Meeting`.
+This note collects all notes where the `in` property says `Meetings`.

 > [!calendar]+ # Meetings
 > ```dataview